Gray Anchoring: a New Computational Theory for Biological Color Constancy: Methods

-Subsequently, the output of single opponent cells undergoes spatial opponent processing to construct the receptive field of double opponent cells.
-This can be expressed as:

-where $F$ represents a Gaussian filter that characterizes the surround function, and $\ast$ denotes the convolution operation.
-Note that the center region of the receptive field is represented with one pixel of the image for convenience in formulaic expression.
-The bars ($\overline{SO^{rg}}$ and $\overline{SO^{by}}$) indicate the spatially weighted average values.
-Again, the responses of double opponent cells for gray surfaces should be zero due that $SO^{rg}$ and $SO^{by}$ are only dependent of illumination.
-Furthermore, illumination can be considered to be locally smoothing, i.e., $SO=\overline{SO}$.

 It should be noted that $DO^{rg}\rightarrow 0$ and $DO^{by}\rightarrow 0$ are necessary conditions for identifying gray surfaces.
-That is to say, there are inevitably some special colored surfaces that also meet these conditions.
-This arises from the impossibility of exactly multiplying two numbers according to the imaging model.
+That is to say, there are inevitably certain non-gray (i.e., colored) surfaces that also meet these conditions.
 Furthermore, these discriminant conditions only apply in the local regions containing edges, i.e., non-smoothing in reflectance.
-That is because that the smoothing reflectance will lead to the definition of reflectance ratio meaningless.
-Taking Scheme I as an example, for the regions with smoothing reflectance, $D^i=0$ in Equation [\ref{e4}] will lead to $DO^{rg}=0$ or $DO^{by}=0$ in Equation [\ref{e5}], but we unable to determine if these areas are gray.
+That is because the smoothing reflectance will lead to the definition of reflectance ratio meaningless.
+For example, for the regions with smoothing reflectance, $D^i=0$ in Equation (\ref{e4}) will lead to $DO^{rg}=0$ or $DO^{by}=0$ in Equation (\ref{e5}), but we are unable to determine whether these areas are gray or not.

-Consequently, we can conclude that the gray surfaces in a scene can be identified by the double opponent cells in V1 and used to achieve some degree of color constancy.
-However, as indicated above, the discrimination condition for identifying gray surfaces based on double opponent cells is a necessary condition.
-Therefore, higher-level cortices and advanced cognitive mechanisms need to be involved for improving the robustness of identifying gray surfaces and achieving full color constancy (see the Discussion).
+Consequently, we can conclude that the gray surfaces in a scene can be identified by the concentric DO cells in V1 and used to achieve some degree of color constancy.
+Our computational analysis shows that color opponency is an efficient computational principle for detecting gray surfaces that can be used for achieving color constancy.
+Meanwhile, our computational model provides a qualitative description of the functional properties of concentric double-opponent cells in early vision that have puzzled visual scientists for many years \cite{gegenfurtner2003cortical, shapley2011color}.
+However, as indicated above, the discrimination condition for identifying gray surfaces based on concentric DO cells is only a necessary condition.
+Therefore, higher-level cortices and advanced cognitive mechanisms need to be involved for improving the robustness of identifying gray surfaces and achieving full color constancy \cite{witzel2018color, olkkonen2008color}.